-3 IAS 28 Losses in Excess of Investments.
-If an investor's or joint venturer's share of losses of an associate or joint venture equals or exceeds its interest in the associate or joint venture, the investor or joint venturer discontinues recognising its share of further losses.
-If the associate or joint venture subsequently reports profits, the investor or joint venturer resumes recognising its share of those profits only after its share of the profits equals the share of losses not recognised.
+1 IAS 28 Losses in Excess of Investments.
+If an investor's or joint venturer's share of losses of an associate or joint venture equals or exceeds its interest in the associate or joint venture, the investor or joint venture discontinues recognizing its share of further losses.
+If the associate or joint venture subsequently reports profits, the investor or joint venture resumes recognizing its hare of those profits only after its share of the profits equals the share of losses not recognized.